 | ACADEMICS | Majors & Minors | Computer Science

 The Computer Science program offers an undergraduate education that promotes lifelong intellectual growth and prepares students for professional careers and advanced study.
-The program is grounded in the principles, theories, and application of the science of computing with a special emphasis in the areas of Big Data Analytics and Software Development.
+The program is grounded in the principles, theories, and application of the science of computing with a special emphasis in the areas of big data analytics and software development.
 Students will develop the ability to effectively apply discipline knowledge to solve real-world problems, adapt as the field changes, and make ethical decisions.
 The curriculum provides the foundations of team skills, and allows students to improve their interpersonal skills and professional attitudes.
 Students will have an opportunity to participate in an internship and in undergraduate research.Program Outcomes for the Major in Computer ScienceUpon completion of the Computer Science Major students will be able to:

-It is highly recommended that entering students have four years of high school mathematics including the equivalent of pre-calculus.
-Students wishing to apply courses transferred from other institutions to the Computer Science major should meet with the department chair to determine the applicability of the courses before registering for any Computer Science courses at Worcester State University.Non-traditional students with more than 5 years of Computer Science work experience may be eligible to participate in the Next Step Program.
+It is highly recommended that entering students have 4 years of high school mathematics, including the equivalent of pre-calculus.
+Students wishing to apply courses transferred from other institutions to the computer science major should meet with the department chair to determine the applicability of the courses before registering for any computer science courses at Worcester State University.Non-traditional students with more than 5 years of computer science work experience may be eligible to participate in the Next Step Program.
 The program offers an opportunity to gain credit in the major for writing a prior learning portfolio.
-The department chair can assist in determining if the program will serve each student's educational goals.Requirements for a Major in Computer Science: Students must complete a core of seven Computer Science courses, one of the two Computer Science concentrations, two Computer Science Elective courses, and 39 credits of Ancillary courses.Core Courses: 24 Credits
+The department chair can assist in determining if the program will serve each student's educational goals.Requirements for a Major in Computer Science Students must complete a core of 10 computer science courses, 1 of the 2 computer science concentrations, 2 computer science elective courses, and 31 credits of ancillary courses.If a CS student completed both CS concentrations (all courses from both the big data analytics and software development concentrations) he/she will be able to declare a second concentration and 2 of the courses in that second concentration can be used to fulfill the 6 credits of required CS electives.Core Courses: 24 Credits

-Elective Courses: 6 Credits in Computer Science courses at the 300 level or above.
+Elective Courses: 6 credits in computer science courses at the 300-level or above.
 Up to 3 credits of Internship (CS 498) and up to 3 credits of Independent Study (CS 499) may be used to satisfy the major elective requirements.
-Ancillary Requirements: 39 credits (may apply to LASC requirements).
-These ancillary courses cannot be taken on a pass/fail basis.
+Ancillary Requirements 31 credits (may apply to LASC requirements); these ancillary courses cannot be taken on a pass/fail basis.

-Concentration in Software DevelopmentSoftware systems impact all aspects of life, from phones, to cars, to work lives, and beyond.
+Concentration in Software DevelopmentSoftware systems impact all aspects of life—from phones, to cars, to work lives, and beyond.
 Software developers analyze the software and infrastructure needs of people and organizations and then coordinate the design, implementation, and testing of the solutions.
-This concentration provides students with the skills, techniques, and knowledge needed to pursue a career in this field.Requirements for the Concentration in Software Development: 12 credits in addition to the Core, Elective, and Ancillary courses.
+This concentration provides students with the skills, techniques, and knowledge needed to pursue a career in this field.Requirements for the Concentration in Software Development 12 credits in addition to the core, elective, and ancillary courses